How the Front of the House Works at a Restaurant

 Front of the House Promotions

-There are many types of promotions and marketing you can do to bring in customers and keep your front of the house busy all year long.
-Restaurant promotions, whether daily, weekly, or monthly are great ways to show customer appreciation and bring in some extra business at the same time.
+There are many types of promotions you can run and much marketing you can do to bring in customers and keep your front of the house busy all year long.
+Restaurant promotions, whether daily, weekly, or monthly are great ways to show customer appreciation and bring in extra business at the same time, and can range from a nightly happy hour to an annual customer appreciation day, with drink and dinner specials..